Collection Development Policy

 Records with enduring value document the college’s organization, function, policies, decisions, procedures, operations, other activities, or informational value.
 Materials that fall under the collection scope of the Archives include:

-• College administrative records, include but are not limited to: correspondence, memoranda, minutes, financial records, policy documents, curriculum, reports, published materials, photographs, blueprints, and other material generated or received by the administrative and academic offices of the college in the course of business.
+College administrative records, include but are not limited to: correspondence, memoranda, minutes, financial records, policy documents, curriculum, reports, published materials, photographs, blueprints, and other material generated or received by the administrative and academic offices of the college in the course of business.

-• College community materials including student organizations and activities, alumni organizations, organizations of faculty and administration, and other college related groups.
+College community materials including student organizations and activities, alumni organizations, organizations of faculty and administration, and other college related groups.

-• Records of individual faculty or students as well as records of other organizations and individuals which contribute uniquely to the understanding of the college’s history will be considered on a case by case basis for inclusion in the Archives.
+Records of individual faculty or students as well as records of other organizations and individuals which contribute uniquely to the understanding of the college’s history will be considered on a case by case basis for inclusion in the Archives.

-• Materials collected, include but are not limited to: student publications, administration publications, newspaper clippings, manuscripts, documents, photographs, manuals, sound recordings, videotapes, films, scrapbooks, oral histories, books, artifacts, ephemera, and born digital records.
+Materials collected, include but are not limited to: student publications, administration publications, newspaper clippings, manuscripts, documents, photographs, manuals, sound recordings, videotapes, films, scrapbooks, oral histories, books, artifacts, ephemera, and born digital records.

 The Harper College Archives seeks transfers of records from college departments and donations that fit within the scope of this policy.
 Records older than 5 years with institutional, official, and historical value will be transferred to the Archives.

-To transfer records to the Archives, please complete a Transfer of Records form below and send to the Archivist at archives@harpercollege.edu
+To transfer records to the Archives, please complete a Transfer of Records form and send to the Archivist at archives@harpercollege.edu.

 Donations of records to the Archives are welcome as well, provided they fit into the criteria listed above.
 To donate your collection, please fill out an Archival Donations Form and the Archivist will contact you to discuss your donation.
-Acceptable Donors will be asked to fill out a Deed of Gift agreement below that transfers ownership of the records to the Archives and provides information about the materials.
+Acceptable Donors will be asked to fill out at Deed of Gift agreement that transfers ownership of the records to the Archives and provides information about the materials.
 Please note that we are unable to provide monetary appraisals for donations.

 The Archives reserves the right to determine the usefulness of materials offered to or received for the collection and discard those materials that are deemed non-archival at the time of accession and in the future.